Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Conservative treatment

 Conservative treatment helps those whose condition does not go beyond the norm.
-A boil in the ear of medium size and with a standard maturation period of 3-5 days does not need to be removed.
-It should be removed medically or through procedures.
+A boil in the ear of medium size and with a standard maturation period of 3–5 days does not need to be removed.
+It should be removed with medication or through procedures.

-Before the breakthrough of the abscess, you should take drugs aimed at combating pain and inflammation.
-Conventional analgesics will not work: they have too little effect.
-For home treatment, it is recommended to create a mini-first aid kit from the following medicines:
+Before the abscess breaks through, you should take medications aimed at combating pain and inflammation.
+Conventional analgesics are not suitable: they have too weak an effect.
+When treating at home, it is recommended to create a mini-first aid kit from the following medications:

 • directed against tissue inflammation (Efferalgan or Panadol);

-To relieve pain, it is recommended to make turundas with soothing compounds.
-After opening the formation and removing the pus, the turundas are soaked in saline and inserted into the ear area to dry out the abscess and the likely harmful cells that could remain from the pus.
+To relieve pain, it is recommended to do turundas with soothing compounds.
+After opening the formation and removing the pus, the turundas are soaked in saline solution and inserted into the ear area to dry out the abscess and possible harmful cells that could remain from the pus.

 In case of a serious course of the disease, the patient is referred for instrumental treatment.
-Ultraviolet irradiation, microwave and UHF techniques will help to cope with constant recurrences of a boil, overcome a large abscess in the ear.
+Ultraviolet irradiation, microwave and UHF techniques will help to cope with constant relapses of the boil and overcome a large abscess in the ear.

-Be sure to prescribe antibiotics for both oral and external use.
-A penicillin emulsion is applied to the skin, and other antibiotics are taken orally in tablets.
+Antibiotics must be prescribed both internally and externally.
+Penicillin emulsion is applied to the skin, and other antibiotics are taken orally in tablet form.
 In extreme cases, two types of injections are prescribed:

 • autohematotherapeutic;